-I have decided to begin writing a blog about learning Acumatica.
+I have decided to begin writing a blog about learning Acumatica (click here).
 This is going to be quite a learning experience, both with learning Acumatica and with trying to communicate via a blog.
 It could be a failure or a success.
 We’ll see how it goes…

 I first became interested in Acumatica sometime last year (can’t remember exactly when).
-It was mentioned on the Panorama Consulting Solutions blog (which I follow).
+It was mentioned on the Panorama Consulting Solutions blog (click here).
 As I began to learn more and more about Acumatica, I became more and more intrigued.
 Here is a product that takes advantage of deployment via a web browser, yet they aren’t going to tie you into a SAAS solution (not yet at least :)).

 My career began at Deloitte in the audit department, but I quickly found my way into the ERP arena which I found to be a good blend of my accounting and technology interests.
 I am 31 years old now and pretty clear that I want to continue to focus my career on ERP for the foreseeable future.
 My experience so far has mostly been related to the following three ERP products: